morpho-org/vault-v2/README.md

 An id is an abstract identifier for a common risk factor of some markets (a collateral, an oracle, a protocol, etc.).
 Allocation on markets with a common id is limited by absolute caps and relative caps.
 Note that relative caps are "soft" because they are not checked on withdrawals (they only constrain new allocations).

+The first id returned by an adapter is a key.
+It represents a specific risk category.
+Allocation and deallocation on markets with a specific adapter and a specific key can be either enabled or disabled.
+The purpose of keys is to scope the risk exposure of a vault when interacting with an adapter.

 The curator ensures the consistency of the id system by:

 - setting caps for the ids according to an estimation of risk;